discos/simulators/doc/developers.rst

 * the reponse, a non empty string, when there is a response to send back to the client.

-If the system has nothing to send to the client, as in the case of brodcast requests, ``System.parse()`` has to return ``True``.
+If the system has nothing to send to the client, as in the case of broadcast requests, ``System.parse()`` has to return ``True``.
 It eventually raises a ``ValueError`` in case there is an unexpected error (not considered by the protocol).